giellalt/giellalt.github.io/infra/GutUsageExamples.md

 More information about the various webhook events can be found in the [GitHub Documentation](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/webhook-events-and-payloads).

-# Task 15: Add external repo w/ `git subtree`
+## Task 15: Add external repo

 There are a lot of FST descriptions of languages out there, one major such source is [Apertium](https://github.com/apertium).
 But most of these projects do not make spelling checkers or many other tools based on their morphological description.
 Since we have the infrastructure and the tools in place to make all languages work, it might be useful to just take those repos, and compile their fst within our infra, and from there make spellers, tokenisers, and a lot of other stuff.

+We use `git subtree` for adding external repos.
 To do that, add a new language as follows:

 1. create a new language repo as shown above
 1. add the external source using `git subtree` as follows: